Photo: Jeremy Hogan/Getty Images

 And this isn't just something to shrug off.
 The Asthma and Allergy Foundation of America estimates that a whopping 50 million Americans suffer from nasal allergies.
 This time of year has gotten so intense that people are actually calling the spring allergy season the "pollen vortex."

-— AccuWeather (@breakingweather) March 3, 2017
+— AccuWeather (@breakingweather) March 21, 2019

-"The reason this allergy season is predicted to be exceptionally rough and exceptionally long is because warmer weather started so much earlier in the year," says Alyson Pidich, M.D., an internal medicine doctor for New York Medicine Doctors.
-Even just having a few warm days in February and March cues trees (the first float on the allergy parade) to start pollen production, she says.
-Even if the weather quick-changes back to freezing, the pollen is already circulating through in the air, so your allergies are already making you miserable.
+The reason that small changes in temperature can have such profound effects is because it doesn't take much to send trees into "spring" mode: Even just having a few warm days in February and March cues trees (the first float on the allergy parade) to start pollen production, says Alyson Pidich, M.D., an internal medicine doctor for New York Medicine Doctors.
+Even if the weather quick-changes back to freezing (like spring often does), the pollen is already circulating through in the air, so your allergies are already making you miserable.

 FYI, trees are the main culprit for springtime allergies, while grass strikes from May to July, and ragweed wreaks havoc in August and September, says Pidich.

 If you're thinking, "I don't get allergies, so this doesn't matter to me," then listen up: "You can develop a new allergy or grow out of an old allergy at any point in your life," says Pidich.
 So this might just be the year that pollen makes you its new victim.
 Keep an eye out for the various symptom of outdoor allergies: runny nose, sneezing, itchy and watery eyes, rashes and all-over itching, headaches, coughing, wheezing, sinus pressure and congestion, post-nasal drip, and even "allergic shiners" (dark circles).
-(Here's how to decode whether it's a cold, the flu, or allergies.)
+(Here's how to tell whether it's a cold, the flu, or allergies.)

 One general rule of thumb: Sunny, windy days are the worst for pollen, says Pidich.
 Although you may have heard that rain "washes" the pollen out of the air, it can actually "smash the pollen into smaller pieces which can then be inhaled more easily," says Pidich.
-If your symptoms are making you incredibly uncomfortable, it's time to head to your doc to get an allergy test or consider going on an allergy medication, she says.
+If your symptoms are making you incredibly uncomfortable, it's time to head to your doc to get an allergy test or consider going on allergy medication, she says.